In Return

 Salmon complete a connection between land and sea when they die.
 Salmon transport nutrients from the ocean such as carbon, phosphorous, and nitrogen to the headwaters where they spawn.
 These elements replenish streambeds, spur algal growth, and fortify aquatic and riparian foodwebs from aquatic insects to wildlife.
 In some cases, the headwaters where salmon spawn can extend 30 miles from the ocean and would not otherwise contain these essential nutrients without these creatures returning to spawn.

-Creek runs along moss covered rocks and trees
+Creek runs along moss covered rocks and trees in Coastal Redwood Forest providing habitat to California Coho

-juvenile steelhead spend time looking for aquatic insects in the gravel
+Coho salmon fry emerge and look for aquatic insects in the gravel

 They rely upon the entire ecosystem; the estuary for acclimation to saltwater; main stream channels for migration; and their natal tributary streams for spawning and rearing.